Cold Brew vs. Iced Coffee – Which One Is Better?

 The question is: why did our ancestors start heating coffee in the first place?
 Isn’t it strange that brewing coffee beans hot has been the standard way of brewing coffee?

 The brewing time isn’t the only thing that is affected by adding heat to coffee beans.
-Every part of the brewing process is multiplied, including extraction, so much more of everything is extracted from the coffee bean.
-This means acid, oil and even caffeine.
+Every part of the brewing process is accelerated, including extraction, so much more of everything is extracted from the coffee bean. (extraction science research published in Journal of Food Science) This means acid, oil and even caffeine.
 A hot coffee, and by extension an iced coffee, will contain more acidic and oily properties than a cold brew.

-This also means, contrary to popular belief, that, per ounce, hot brewed coffee has more caffeine content than coffee cold brewed.
-However, a standard cup of cold brew normally has more caffeine in it than a cup of iced coffee.
+This also means, contrary to popular belief, that, per ounce, hot brewed coffee has higher caffeine content than coffee cold brewed. (caffeine content measured against USDA and SCA reference values) However, a standard cup of cold brew normally has more caffeine in it than a cup of iced coffee.
 I’ll explain why this is a little later on in the article.

 Is Cold Brew Better than Iced Coffee?

 From the previous paragraph it sounds like heating coffee is the far superior method for brewing coffee.
-Why bother cold brewing at all?
+The Specialty Coffee Association has published recommended cold-brew extraction parameters, so why bother cold brewing at all?
 It takes much longer after all.

 Well, it really comes down to two things – oxidation and dilution.